makrai/notes/jackendoff90-sem-struct.md

   * that each open argument position in conceptual structure is expressed by exactly one NP
   * central ... to GB Theory, and
-   [there are] parallel notions in other theories (such as biuniqueness in LFG)
+    [there are] parallel notions in other theories (e.g. biuniqueness in LFG)
-  * important [for] the view
+  * important [for]
-    * of q-roles as annotations to syntactic structure
+    * q-roles as annotations to syntactic structure
-    * [that] q-marking and case-marking ... are comparable phenomena (Dowty 1988)
+    * q-marking and case-marking ... are comparable phenomena (Dowty 1988)
 * examples that collectively suggest that the q-Criterion must be weakened
   * 3.1.1 Cases Where an NP Has More Than One q-Role
     * transaction verbs such as _buy, sell, exchange, and trade_,
       * there are two actions ...
 Thus X and Z have two semantic roles apiece
       * See chapter 9 for a more thorough treatment
-    * chase: [PAT also moves], (Weinreich 1966 and Katz 1972)
+    * chase: PAT also moves (Weinreich 1966 and Katz 1972)
   * 3.1.2 Cases Where Multiple NPs Hold a Single q-Role
 * The rest of this chapter will recast [the q-Criterion] in more adequate terms